peps1/airdcpp-auto-downloader/README.md

   * file extensions
   * download directory
   * exclude keywords
+  * exclude users (when a user is sole source for item)<sup>1</sup>
   * priority
   * require exact match
   * allow queueing all items from search result
   * remove search term when found

+---

+  <sup>1</sup> For now list of excluded users don't have to include all special character prefixes or suffixes as we don't do exact matching.<br />Though it means if a user has a very generic nick like 'some' it would also match a user named 'someone'.<br />
+  So be sure to add the users as unique as possible.
+Feel free to open an issue or let me know what you think of this.

 ## Screenshot